notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * **☐ In all sub-folders** ⇒ if enabled, it will recursively search sub-folders of the given folder.
 * **☐ In hidden folders** ⇒ if enabled, it will search hidden sub-folders as well as normally-visible sub-folders.

+### Find in Projects

+Find in Projects allows both finding and replacing.
+The files used for this operations are specified by the following check marks:
+* **☐ Project Panel 1** ⇒ if enabled, all files listed in Project Panel 1 will be included into the search/replace operation
+* **☐ Project Panel 2** ⇒ if enabled, all files listed in Project Panel 2 will be included into the search/replace operation
+* **☐ Project Panel 3** ⇒ if enabled, all files listed in Project Panel 3 will be included into the search/replace operation.

+Only Project Panels which are currently open can be searched.
+The checkmarks of Project Panels which are not currently open are grayed out.

+The **Filters** list works the same way as described in the previous **Find in Files** section.

 ### Highlighting and bookmarking

 The Mark tab from the Find/Replace dialog will perform searches similar to the Find tab, in the current document or selection: